 how to sew in a zipper by hand

 baste in a zipper to sew it in by hand

-Place the zipper face down along the seam and pin it down.
+Place the zipper face down along the basted seam.
 Center the teeth up with the seam.
-You’ll place the zipper pull as far down from the neckline as your pattern directs
+Pin the zipper down.
+You’ll place the top zipper stop as far down from the neckline seam as your pattern directs.
+If your pattern left that out (they do on occasion) put the top zipper stop about 1/4″ below the seam line.

-Baste the zipper tape down through the seam allowance and the garment using an uneven basting stitch.
+Baste the zipper down through the seam allowance and the garment using an uneven basting stitch.

+how to sew in a zipper by hand